 WHO WE ARE SEEING:

-We are currently open for urgent cases and more urgent routine appointment (such as dogs that need booster vaccines to go back to daycare).
-We will be starting to see annual wellness examinations and vaccine appointments in the near future, as the province "opens up".
+We are currently open for ALL appointments - urgent cases and more urgent routine appointment (such as dogs that need booster vaccines to go back to daycare) still take priority, but we are starting to see annual wellness examinations and vaccine appointments.

 - It is important from a public health perspective that puppies and kittens continue to receive their recommended vaccine series and parasite treatment.